GageDG/SplunkSetupLab/INSTALLATION_AND_CONFIGURATION.md

 4. I navigated to the new location using (_cd /opt/splunk/bin_) then executed the run command (_./splunk start --accept-license_)
 5. Once the setup process was completed Splunk required a username where I used (splunkadmin) for testing purposes.
 6. I completed the setup process by entering a password, after which the service came online.
+7. I then navigated to the local domain address which is (http://coffely:8000)

 ### Commands Used